barriebyron/techcomm/jobsearch/top_10_tips_techcomm_job_search.md

 ## 7. Always be learning

 - [Spark passion](https://www.careeraddict.com/lifelong-learning-advance-career)
-- Be eady to answer ["How do you learn?"](https://hbr.org/2021/05/identify-and-hire-lifelong-learners)
+- Be ready to answer ["How do you learn?"](https://hbr.org/2021/05/identify-and-hire-lifelong-learners)
 - Attend events
 - Offer to teach
 - Mentor